CNC Cookbook Survey Respondents Rank Hurco Control #1

 Professionally, Mike is the go-to guy when it comes to understanding how the Hurco control makes machinists more productive and shops more profitable.
 He knows the control inside and out, and helps all of us make sure the end user understands the value of the multitude of software features WinMax provides.

-One of the features about a Hurco that many customers love is the 8-nozzle coolant ring that comes standard on all VMX models of vertical machining centers, and the amount and flow of the flood coolant that can be experienced is sometimes unbelievable to many new users.
+One of the features of Hurco that many customers love is the eight-nozzle coolant ring that comes standard on all VMX models of vertical machining centers.
+The amount and flow of the flood coolant is sometimes unbelievable to many new users.
 Now Hurco VM owners can experience this same overwhelming feeling of flood coolant!

-The idea behind creating a 5-axis transform plane using vectors is exactly the same as programming tool movement with IJK tool vectors on any machine with a 5th axis; however, the difference lies in the fact that you will have two separate vectors…using IJK for one and UVW for the second one.
-The reason you need two separate “legs” for this function, is because you cannot designate a plane with only one axis.
-I will use the floor inside a room as my analogy…you could not create a floor in a room without having at least two walls.
-With only one, the floor would simply spin around that single axis, and could actually point in literally any direction.
+The idea behind creating a 5-axis transform plane using vectors is exactly the same as programming tool movement with IJK tool vectors on any machine with a fifth axis.
+However, the difference lies in the fact that you will have two separate vectors: one using IJK and the other using UVW.
+The reason you need two separate “legs” for this function is because you cannot designate a plane with only one axis.
+I will use the floor inside a room as my analogy: you could not create a floor in a room without having at least two walls.
+With only one, the floor would simply spin around that single axis and could actually point in literally any direction.
 To accommodate the two legs of the transform plane, and because we want to determine the direction of the Z-axis ultimately, we will use the X-axis and Y-axis as our legs, or walls of the desired transform plane.